Who Owns Rolls-Royce Motor Cars?

 Advantages

-- +World's most prestigious ultra-luxury automotive brand
+- +World's leading ultra-luxury automotive brand with unmatched prestige and heritage

 Considerations